cgandini/Physochlaina_orientalis/README.md

 Scripts used during the assembly and analysis of *P. orientalis* mitochondrial genome

-The scripts posted here were used to analyze the mitochondrial genome of the Solanaceae Phyoschlaina orientalis.
+The scripts posted here were used to analyze the mitochondrial genome of the Solanaceae *Phyoschlaina orientalis*.
 Scripts are more a combination of different programs than a program itself.
-So you need to check if you have installed all pre-requisites in your path before running them.
+So you need to check out if you have installed all pre-requisites in your path before running them.
 Please be noticed that I am not a professional bioinformatic, and therefore these scripts are extremally "home-made".
 However, they do the job.
 If you used them please cite: "XXX"

 For any doubts please write me to: gandini.carolin@gmail.com

-### 1- Get a subset of reads and extend using SSAKE (deleting plastidial reads)
+### 1- extend_contigs.sh: Get a subset of reads and extend using SSAKE (deleting plastidial reads)

 **You will need to install and add to the PATH (used versions are within parenthesis):**